The Cape Town Convention

 The Cape Town Convention instruments can be found on the UNIDROIT website.

-On 12 October 2012, the Minister for Infrastructure and Transport announced that Australia will accede to the Cape Town Convention.
-The treaty; Regulatory Impact Statement and National Interest Analysis were subsequently tabled in Parliament on 1 November 2012.
+Australia is in the process of acceding to the Cape Town Convention.
+The Convention, Regulatory Impact Statement and National Interest Analysis were tabled in Parliament on 1 November 2012.

 2010 Cape Town Consultation Paper